mllngtn/rouge-me/readme.md

 Bresenham's algorithm for line of sight - from avok00 on StackOverflow (http://stackoverflow.com/questions/4672279/bresenham-algorithm-in-javascript)

 Hearing rectangle - from Ed Robinson's tutorial, which is how I started on this voyage of self discovery (https://gist.github.com/anotheredward/5895c31d007bda14b45fc5e3be694dcf)

+## To Do Next

+1) Build a little Level
+2) Add a goal and a win-state
+3) Make the guards more intelligent